rasmuswz/imagetag/README.md

 ----------

 With many family photos it becomes harder and harder keep track of them.
-Image Tag is a piece of software that allows your to set up a web server (backed by a MySQL database) where you can tag your photos.
+Image Tag is a piece of software that allows you to set up a web server (backed by a MySQL database) where you can tag your photos.
 Photos can carry as many tags as you like and a presentation pages allows you to see all pictures with a particular set of tags.

-With this software you images are not part of a folder constituting an album.
-Instead each tag is an album and this lightweight mechanism allows you to separate storage order from presentation of your photos.
+The view on the right above depicts the tagging view.
+Here you browse the folder structure of your images.
+When an image is selected it is shown in a larger view with the list of tags assigned to it.
+You can create new tags, select a tag and assign it or delete a tag from the selected image.

 Technical Overview
 ----------